lukas-bigclown/bc-doc/docs/tutorials/install-rpi.md

 3. Unzip the downloaded image.

-   You can use http://www.7-zip.org[7-Zip] to do it.
+   You can use [7-Zip](http://www.7-zip.org) to do it.

 4. Write `{{ raspbian_img }}` to the MicroSD card.

-   You can use https://sourceforge.net/projects/win32diskimager/files/latest/download[Win32 Disk Imager] to do it.
+   You can use [Win32 Disk Imager](https://sourceforge.net/projects/win32diskimager/files/latest/download) to do it.

    > Win32 Disk Imager must be run under administrator privileges.